bartick/Webhook-Listener/README.md

 ```

 ### Top.gg Server Setup
 > Go to [top.gg](https://docs.top.gg/) docs to read how to setup the webhhook url for server.
-But in sort it is `https://your-website/webhook`
+But in short it is `https://your-website/webhook`

 ## Conclusion